Code-Institute-Submissions/SerenAppy-Web-App/README.md

 The main purpose of the web app is to allow public funded health & well being initiatives and bodies to access an easy to use meditation tool for people from all walks of life.

 The web app can be viewed on Desktop, Tablet and Mobile devices.
+Click [here](https://gmanprodev.github.io/SerenAppy-Web-App/) to view.

 ## Table of Content